Goyang International Flower Festival: Events

+The 18th edition (2026) introduced the theme "Flowers, Coloring Time" (꽃, 시간을 물들이다), which utilizes a "time-traveling" concept to connect the past, present, and future of horticultural design.
+The central landmark for this edition is the "Time Traveler’s Garden," featuring a 10-meter-tall clock sculpture made entirely of blooming flowers.

 Effect

 2015

 With various business programs, Goyang International Flower Festival brought in 33 million won through export contracts and signed an export contract more than $30 million for four consecutive years.
 Flower markets in Goyang negotiated an export contract worth more than $14 million, which is 42% of the total contract amount.
 Over 550,000 guests visited the festival in 2015.
 The total number of visitors has increased about 20%.
 According to Shinhan University Industry-Academic Cooperation Foundation, the festival made a profit of about 71.1 billion won in 2015.

+2024

+The 2024 festival, themed "Flower in the Earth," attracted a total of 687,899 visitors over its 17-day run.
+According to an evaluation report by the Goyang City government, the event generated an economic ripple effect of approximately 112.9 billion KRW (approx. US$83 million).

 Total

 Since the festival became an international exhibition in 1997, it has attracted more than 5.7 million people domestically and internationally, and has also attained export contracts in the amount of about $200 million.
 It has opened new prospects for the developing local horticultural industry, and has been acknowledged as one of the best exhibitions in Korea.
 The Goyang International Flower Expo, held for the first time in 1997, has attracted more than 6.2 million visitors from Korea to the 12th flower exhibition in 2018, and has grown into an international flower exposition representing Korea.